kiz13/kiz.note/softwares/MS-BUCKET.md

 If you remove the "Move to OneDrive" context menu, it will also remove all the context menu items below for when you right-click on an item inside the OneDrive folder.

+## OneNote

+the indents disappear when pasting text into onenote (text is copied from IDE) [here is an issue opened at vscode git repo](https://github.com/Microsoft/vscode/issues/35954)

 ## WSL

 [home dir?](https://superuser.com/questions/1185033/what-is-the-home-directory-on-windows-subsystem-for-linux) `%LOCALAPPDATA%\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs`